In The News

 COP is important because it provides a chance for countries to get together to discuss, set goals, find fair solutions and cooperate.
 Climate change is an issue that can impact everyone so it matters that every country has the chance to be part of the solution.

-Getty: Previous UK Prime Minister Rishi Sunak at COP28 in Dubai
+Getty: UK Prime Minister Sir Keir Starmer at COP29 in Baku, Azerbaijan

 What to talk about with your kids…